Neat-Keat/TUnotes/06 - Fall '24/BIOL200/01 - Lecture Notes/Day 33.md

 			|
 			v
 $F_1$ generation (hybrids!)
-	all plants had purpple flowers
+	all plants had purple flowers

 $F_2$ generation
 ...
 ...

-# 3:1 is actuall 1:2:1
+# 3:1 is actually 1:2:1
 $F_2$ plants
 	3/4 plants with the dominant form
 	1/4 plants with the recessive form